 Advocacy is just that - any activity that promotes your organisation with the aim of influencing decisions within political, economic, and social systems or institutions.
-This can include a range of public-facing activities, including print, press, and social media campaigns, publication of visitor research, or events, and does not necessarily involve developing direct relationships with elected officials, although this may be part of your activity.
+This can include a range of public-facing activities, including print, press, and social media campaigns, publication of visitor research, or events.
+Advocacy does not necessarily involve developing direct relationships with elected officials, although this may be part of your activity.

 The information in our Raising Your Profile section will help you to start advocating for your museum, working with a wide range of supporters and partners, crafting effective messages to appeal to a range of audiences, and showcasing the value of your museum.
 This information includes information to help you to better understand impact measurement, and to begin to measure both your Economic Impact and Social Impact.